Gonâve Island: Assistance efforts

 The members of the Water Platform have been working to address the water needs of the island by capping springs, building rainwater catchment cisterns, building water systems and drilling wells.
 Dozens of rainwater catchment cisterns and wells have been drilled on the island as an effort to bring water relief to the residents of the island.

 2002–2004 Guts Church funded construction of a school providing first through sixth grade education and construction of a medical clinic providing free medical, dental and vision services for Haitians.

 As of 2007, there were two non-profit groups actively drilling water wells on the island: Haiti Outreach, which has financed and drilled water wells in 25 communities; and Guts Church in Tulsa, Oklahoma.
 The Tougher Than Hell Motorcycle Rally, organized by Guts Church, has sponsored 10 water wells drilled on the island.

 In 2010 Coordinated relief efforts after the 12 January earthquake. $250,000 was raised for this relief project.
 Medical supplies, building supplies, 150 tons of rice and beans and a backhoe were purchased.
 Aid was shipped to La Gonâve via a leased vessel and delivered directly to La Gonâve in early March 2010.
 The aid shipment fed 50,000 people for one month.

 As of 2011 there are over 70 water wells fully functional on the island.
 The drilling of more wells on the island has been planned for the near future.

-Since 2007, the Washington D.C.–based nonprofit Roots of Development and its La Gonâve–based Haitian sister organization Rasin Devlopman have been providing leadership and capacity-building programs to community leaders and locally elected officials on the island.
-The two organizations provide leaders access to professional facilitators, workshops and trainings, and material and financial resources, to help them strengthen local capacity and improve quality of life on the island.

-Founded in 2014, the Australian-based non-profit organisation For You Haiti began coordinating surgeries for children from la Gonâve island.
-The children receive medical treatment on the mainland of Haiti and in the United States.
-For You Haiti has a mentoring program for men and women to start small businesses in Haiti, with the goal of empowering communities to break the cycle of poverty.
-In 2016, For You Haiti started the Hungry Tummies Project at Complexe Scolaire Amis des Enfants and began growing their own food in the region of Palma, in the hope of making lasting change for the la Gonâvian people.

 Ferry disaster

 On 8 September 1997, the passenger ferry La Fierte Gonavienne (The Pride of Gonave) operating from La Gonâve to the Montrouis on the Haitian mainland sank with hundreds of passengers aboard.
+It is unknown how many died; some estimate that about 290 people were killed.
+Others think up to 250 with 60 surviving.
 It is considered the worst disaster in Haitian maritime history since the Neptune accident in 1993.